 This style works so well for medium-length slightly wavy strands, and you can always add extensions, for that super impressive touch.
 If you’re still struggling to learn how to do a French braid, you will find that this style isn’t complicated.
 However, it requires a spritz of serum before you begin, to hold everything into place.
 Begin at the top, with your fringe pinned back.
 Create a normal braid, by crossing the three sections over four times.
 At this point, begin to add more hair from the sides.
 Repeat to the end, braiding rather loosely to make this hairstyle look effortless and carefree.
 Secure everything with a couple of clear bands.
 You’ve got both relaxed and elegant look!

 Your first step will be to sweep all your hair over one shoulder and start braiding right from the top.
 Continue in a parallel line with the contour of your face, past and behind the ear, to the nape of your neck.
 At this point, remember to leave one strand out of the braid.
 Keep braiding a little further down, then secure the tail with an elastic.
 Make a thin braid out of the strand you left out.
-Remove the elastic and braid a 4-strand braid.
+Remove the elastic and make a four-way braid.
 At the very end, secure with an elastic and loosen the four-section braid with your fingers.
 Voila!
 You have achieved a sophisticated variation of the French braid hairstyle.

 This exquisite style is based on the fishtail braiding technique, so make sure you’ve got that one down pat before you begin.
 Part your hair to one side, then start fishtail braiding in a diagonal line across the head, all the way to the nape of your neck.
 Once you’ve reached your ear, switch directions, but continue with the same style of braiding to the end.
 Secure the braid with a headband, then twist it around and fasten the bun into place with a few bobby pins.